 2. Weight Gain

 “You’re obviously going to put on weight while you’re pregnant, but it won’t just be in your belly,” says Dr. Auffant.
 “Your body during pregnancy is preparing for worst case scenarios and will try to add a protective layer of fat that can be burned if food isn’t readily available.
 By and large, these safety precautions that are hardwired into us are leftovers from our ancestors when food scarcity was far more common.”
+Many women wear a postpartum girdle or corset to get get back in shape after giving birth.

 Along with gaining weight, you may also develop stretch marks.
 Dr. Auffant says you should try not to stress about whether you’ll get them — and that it might be out of your control, anyway.
 “There’s a lot of talk out there about different lotions helping with stretch marks, but it really comes down to your genetics.
 You may or may not get them and if you do, don’t worry about it too much; they’ll fade over time.”